airalab/robonomics-wiki/docs/use-blueprints.md

 ---
-title: Blueprints Usage
+title: How To Use Blueprints
 contributors: [tubleronchik]
 tools:
-  - Home Assistant 2022.8.2
+  - Home Assistant 2022.11.3
     https://github.com/home-assistant/core
 ---

-In this article you will know how to add automation bluerprints to your Home Assistant and configure it.
+In this article you will know how to add automation blueprints to your Home Assistant and configure it.

 ## Blueprint Automations